From happy customers

 Palace-only tour

 Guided visit of Bahia Palace with its tilework, marble floors, and ornate carvings.
-2-hour private or shared option; skip-the-line tickets available.
+2-hour private or shared option; entry tickets available.

 History buffs and architecture lovers